jessepav/lacygoill-wiki-backup/l2r.md

 ## On Reading Speeds

-A good speed reading course should therefore teach you to read at many different speeds, not just one speed that is faster than anything you can manage now.
+A good speed reading  course should teach you to read  at many different speeds, not just one speed that is faster than anything you can manage now.
 It should enable you to vary your  rate of reading in accordance with the nature and complexity of the material.